Gucci with a hole in it.

 |XS||0 - 2|

-Luxeire garments are meant to fit like a non-constrictive second skin.
-They will stretch where stretch is needed.
+Luxeire garments are slim fit with stretch where it is needed.
 For a slightly looser fit, we recommend sizing up.